eszter-yelena/KISS_search/README.md

 ## Quick Start
 To compile the program and generate the executable (`KISS.out`), simply run the following command in your terminal:
+NOTE: the make file was developed to run on linux so may have to be adjusted to run on windows or mac.

 ```bash
 make